All Products

 Inherits: part_test

-If a value to be inserted is beyond all the existing range partitions, some new partitions are created based on the interval when the table is partitioned.
-This operation may take a long time.
+2. If you insert data that is outside the range of existing partitions, new partitions are created based on the interval specified when the table was partitioned.
+This operation may require an extended period of time to complete.

 Table "public.part_test"